peruncs/gwt/README.md

 ## How to build

+To build all projects:
+> gradlew assemble

+To build all projects:
+> gradlew clean

-You can deploy these project into local Maven repository with:
+To deploy all projects into local Maven repository with:
-> gradlew PTML
+> gradlew publishLocal

 You can also build individual projects, for example:
-> gradlew -p gwt-jwt PTML
+> gradlew -p gwt-jwt asemble